Miami Burn Injury Attorneys

 Your damages are assessed by looking at the injury and how it has affected you.
 There are two types of damages you can recover in Florida, economic damages and non-economic damages.
 Economic damages include out of pocket expenses such as medical care and lost wages.
 Non-economic damages include compensation for pain and suffering, disability, physical impairment, disfigurement, mental anguish, inconvenience, and loss of the capacity to enjoy life.

 If the burn results in a death, your attorney will have to bring a wrongful death lawsuit.
-In a case resulting in death, you and your attorney will have to decide whether to elect survival damages or to proceed with a wrongful death case.
+In a case resulting in death, you and your burn injury attorney will have to decide whether to elect survival damages or to proceed with a wrongful death case.
 That analysis will require an experienced attorney capable of handling a wrongful death case.
+Our law firm focuses exclusively on personal injury and wrongful death cases throughout Florida.

 Who Is Responsible for Your Burn Injury?